Learn The Process and Steps of a Patent

 Do You Need an Attorney to Get a Patent?

-It is possible to obtain a patent without the assistance of an attorney or hire a law firm.
+Do you need help with patenting an idea?
+It is possible to obtain a patent without the assistance of an attorney or hiring a law firm.
 However, it is recommended that applicants contact a qualified patent lawyer when looking to obtain patent protection.

 Additionally, a patent attorney can help to ensure that all relevant prior art has been properly considered.
 As well, as, they can assist in the drafting of the claims to maximize the scope of protection sought.